 Remark: This recommendation focuses on ensuring actual fluid intake rather than simply the delivery of oral rehydration solution.
 Patients who are too young or sick to prepare and drink oral rehydration solution independently require active assistance from healthcare providers.
-Adequacy of oral fluid intake refers to the volume that will prevent or correct signs of hypovolemia (described below) and should be considered on an individual basis (see recommendation 3).
+Adequacy of oral fluid intake refers to the volume that will prevent or correct signs of hypovolemia and should be considered on an individual basis (see recommendation 3).

 2. We recommend (strong) parenteral administration of fluids over no parenteral administration for patients unable to drink or whose volume losses are larger than oral volume intake (moderate confidence).

-Low- versus high-income countries: Early in the 2013-2016 West African EVD outbreak, systematic administration of intravenous fluids was uncommon and 1230/1737 (70.8%) EVD patients died,19 compared with 5/27 (18.5%) EVD patients treated with intravenous fluid rehydration in the United States and Europe (relative risk [RR] 0.26, 95% confidence interval [CI]0.12 to 0.58; risk difference [RD]-52.4%, 95% CI -29.7% to -62.3%; P<0.0001).23
+Low- versus high-income countries: Early in the 2013-2016 West African EVD outbreak, systematic administration of intravenous fluids was uncommon and 1230/1737 (70.8%) EVD patients died,19 compared with 5/27 (18.5%) EVD patients treated with intravenous fluid rehydration in the United States and Europe (relative risk [RR] 0.26, 95% confidence interval [CI]0.12 to 0.58; risk difference [RD]-52.4%, 95% CI -29.7% to -62.3%; P<0.0001).23 Given that care in high-income countries encompassed many other interventions, this provides indirect supportive evidence for parenteral fluids.

 Time-series from single outbreaks: The Hastings Police Training Centre clinic in Freetown, Sierra Leone reported a decreasing CFR over time from 47.7% (n=151) in the first month, to 31.7% (n=126) in the second month, to 23.4% (n=304) in the third month24 (first versus last time period RR 0.49, 95% CI 0.38 to 0.64; risk difference -24.3%, 95% CI -17.3% to -29.7%; P<0.0001).
-Improved access to parenteral therapy was cited as a major reason why CFRs decreased.
-Similarly, the CFR across West Africa was 71.3% (n=1244) prior to August 18, 2014 and decreased to 59.9% (n=354) in the next month (RR 0.84, 95% CI 0.77 to 0.92; risk difference -11.4%, 95% CI -5.6% to -16.7%; P<0.0001)7 This coincided with increased efforts towards improved supportive care, including parenteral fluid therapy when necessary.
-During the 1995 Zaire (now Democratic Republic of Congo) Ebola outbreak, 231 of 292 (79.1%) died before intravenous fluids were available and 14 of 25 (56.0%) after they were introduced (RR 0.71, 95% CI 0.50 to 1.00; RD -23.1%, 95% CI -39.7% to +0.6%; P=0.055).25
+Similarly, the CFR across West Africa was greater than 70% between January and March 2014, and decreased to less than 40% between July and September 2015.7 This coincided with increased efforts towards improved supportive care, including parenteral fluid therapy when necessary.
+During the 1995 Zaire (now Democratic Republic of Congo) Ebola outbreak, 231 of 292 (79.1%) died before intravenous fluids were available and 14 of 25 (56.0%) after they were introduced (RR 0.71, 95% CI 0.50 to 1.00; RD -23.1%, 95% CI -39.7% to +0.6%; P=0.055).25 Improved access to parenteral therapy represents one potential explanation for lower CFRs in these analyses.

-Septic shock: A meta-analysis of randomized controlled trials in high-resource settings found that an early quantitative intravenous fluid resuscitation strategy was associated with lower mortality (6 RCTs, 740 patients, 39% CFR overall, odds ratio 0.50, 95% CI 0.37 to 0.69, I2=2.4%).26 Two before-after observational studies (n=1298)27,28 suggest that standardized care packages that focus on substantial early fluid administration reduce mortality (pooled adjusted hazard ratio 0.65, 0.56 to 0.90, I2=41%; risk difference -8.6%, -2.4% to -13.2%).

-Case series of hypovolemic shock: Intravenous fluid resuscitation was first studied clinically during World War II: many soldiers who would have otherwise died were saved by colloids and blood transfusions.26 Intravenous crystalloid solution was introduced during the Vietnam War, resulting in a further reduction in CFR from hypovolemic shock.26 However, original reports of the military case series are not readily available.
+Case series of hypovolemic shock: Intravenous fluid resuscitation was first studied clinically during World War II: the survival of many soldiers was attributed to the administration of colloids and blood transfusions.26 Intravenous crystalloid solution was introduced during the Vietnam War and associated to a reduction in CFR from hypovolemic shock.26 However, original reports of the military case series are not readily available.
 Based on these initial reports, intravenous fluid resuscitation became standard of care for hypovolemic shock.26 All 140 patients with cholera and hypotension survived in a case series of patients treated with intravenous fluid in India in 1965.27